 Get the strong arm

-The list above contains examples of the type of workers’ comp claims we handle.
+The list above contains just a few examples of the type of workers’ comp claims we handle.
 You can contact us to discuss the specifics of your situation and your next steps to secure maximum benefits.

-What Will Workers’ Comp Pay for if You’re Injured?
+What Will Workers’ Compensation Pay for if You’re Injured?

 Any worker who suffers a permanent injury or long-term disability will also receive additional benefits.
 Likewise, the families of deceased workers will receive additional death benefits.